 An African enterprise built on service, stewardship, and scale.

-Three operating companies in capital, mining, and agro-allied industry — chaired by Her Majesty Queen Zaynab Otiti Obanor, and carrying the same humanitarian posture that built the Queen Zaynab Foundation.
+Three operating companies in capital, mining, and agro-allied industry — chaired by Her Highness Queen Zaynab Otiti Obanor, and carrying the same humanitarian posture that built the Queen Zaynab Foundation.

-Building the institutional backbone of modern Nigerian enterprise — with operations across West Africa and partnerships across the Arab world.
+Building the institutional backbone of modern African enterprise — with operations across West Africa and partnerships across the Arab world.

 Three companies.
 One operating logic.